The Critical Role of Conscious Knowledge in Rewards

 The Offer

 An offer is, fundamentally, a proposal to contract.
 In legal terms, it constitutes a declaration of intention by one party (the offeror) to another (the offeree), specifying the performance the offeror is willing to undertake and the terms on which they will do so.
-Although offers are often directed at specific individuals, they may also be addressed to groups or even the general public (such is the case with rewards).
+Although offers are often directed at specific individuals, they may also be addressed to groups or even the general public (such as the case with rewards).

 For an offer to be valid, it must meet the following requirements:

-3. The terms of the offer must be sufficiently clear and definite to enable the offeree to accept it simply by stating “yes.”
+- The terms of the offer must be sufficiently clear and definite to enable the offeree to accept it simply by stating “yes.”
 Vague offers, which fail to provide a reasonably clear understanding of the offeror’s intentions, cannot give rise to enforceable obligations.

 Acceptance of the Offer